 If you’ve got ears and eyes, then you’ve been hearing and reading about Syria nonstop lately.
 With good reason—we should focus on this heartbreaking, volatile region.

-I knew I wanted to write about this country for this month’s Intellectual Grownup offering, but I also knew there was no way on earth I was going to pretend like I understood all the ins and outs of it all.
+I knew I wanted to write about this country, but I also knew there was no way on earth I was going to pretend like I understood all the ins and outs of it all.
 It’s unbelievably complicated, obviously political, and potentially divisive.
 Not stuff I wanted to get into around here.

 I love history, so I thought it helpful to dig into the history of this ancient country, perhaps as a backdrop to all the news we’re hearing.
 So here you are… a brief history of Syria.